Himali Singh Soin, Static Range, 2020–in progress

-static range is a multi-disciplinary and multi-limbed project using a real-life spy-story in the Indian Himalayas as a canvas for speculations and reflections about nuclear culture, porosity, leakages, toxicity and love, spiritual-scientific entanglements, environmental catastrophe and post-nation states.
-This series of transmissions that make up static range, include an animated stamp, letters, music, embroidery, healing, planting and a performance installation.
-The exhibition also includes a soundscape by David Soin Tappeser, embroidery by Jordan Nasser, and healing by Viveka Chauhan presented over the course of the exhibition.
+Static Range is a multi-disciplinary and multi-limbed project using a real-life spy-story in the Indian Himalayas as a canvas for speculations and reflections about nuclear culture, porosity, leakages, toxicity and love, spiritual-scientific entanglements, environmental catastrophe and post-nation states.
+This series of transmissions that make up Static Range, include an animated stamp, letters, music, embroidery, healing, planting and a performance installation.
+The exhibition also includes a soundscape by David Soin Tappeser, embroidery by Jordan Nasser, as well as a healing by Briana, Founder of Alwysb Healing, a reading by Pallavi Paul and an intervention by electronic artist L. Zylberberg presented over the course of the exhibition.

 About Himali Singh Soin